Events & Programs

 - Apply understanding of barrier methods through demonstrations & minigames

 RAMS STEP UP! is a pro-social, peer educator led, bystander intervention education program.
 The goals of RAMS STEP UP! workshop are to: raise awareness of helping behavior, increase motivation to help, develop skills and confidence when responding to problems and ensuring the safety and well-being of others.
 RAMS STEP UP! aims to get bystanders to take action when they see a problematic event.
 This experience is delivered by trained undergraduate peer educators.
-This experience is delivered in either (1) one 120 minute part or (2) two 60-minute parts (120 minutes total), delivered sequentially via Zoom, and is highly interactive.
-Staff will provide a few videos and slides for students to look at and engage with before Part 1 of the program.

 - Part 1: Introduces students to the bystander effect, engages students in considering situations where they have seen problems, encourages students to consider barriers to helping behavior in breakout rooms, and introduces strategies for helping.